-The security team on school is comprised of Dorado Academy employees.
+The security team at school is comprised of Dorado Academy employees.
 We value their commitment to the educational program and your children.
-Please treat them with the respect and consideration of any professional on school.
-Parents are to promptly and respectfully comply with the directives of the school security officials.
+Please treat them with the respect and consideration of any professional in school.
+Parents are to comply with the directives of the school security officials promptly and respectfully